-- You can hold down (Ctrr) and press the key to zoom in larger, or the key to zoom out smaller. - If you have a mouse with a scroll wheel, hover its cursor over the Comp panel, and use the wheel to zoom in and out. - For more targeted zooming, select the Zoom tool (short-cut = Z), and click to zoom in and center around where you click, or +click (All+click) to zoom out.
-Don't forget to press V when done to return to the Selection tool! - Even better, press and hold down the key to temporarily switch to the Zoom tool; add (Alt) to Zoom out.
-When you release the key, the Selection tool will still be active. - To pan around your composition, hold down the spacebar to temporarily bring up the Hand tool, then click and drag in the Comp panel to reposition it.
+- When the Comp panel is selected (surrounded by a yellow outline), you can hold down (#) (Ctrl) and press the + key to zoom in larger, or the - key to zoom out smaller. - If you have a mouse with a scroll wheel, hover its cursor over the Comp panel, and use the wheel to zoom in and out. - For more targeted zooming, select the Zoom tool (shortcut: Z), and click to zoom in and center around where you click, or S+click (A) +click) to zoom out.
+Don't forget to press V when done to return to the Selection tool! - Even better, press and hold down the 🖉 key to temporarily switch to the Zoom tool; add 😒 (Alt) to zoom out.
+When you release the 🖉 key, the Selection tool will still be active. - To pan around your composition, hold down the spacebar to temporarily bring up the Hand tool, then click and drag in the Comp panel to reposition it.
 (Tapping the spacebar previews the timeline.)